Shuhxian/Resume/README.md

 # Resume
 A Streamlit website that showcases my resume up to the date of the latest commit.
-To view the portfolio, clone the repo and follow the following steps to deploy the website locally vai Docker.
+To view the portfolio, clone the repo and follow the following steps to deploy the website locally or via Docker.

 ## Requirements ##
+Python
-Docker
+Docker (Optional)

 ## Installation
 ```